Winding road bordered by vegetation leading to the ocean

 You can explore the haven thanks to guided tours organised by local associations and independent guides.
 See a wide range of flora and fauna…

-Smiling woman with blonde hair and a black t-shirt at sunsetA woman with blonde hair and a black t-shirt smiles while looking at the camera.
+A woman with blonde hair and a black t-shirt smiles while looking at the camera.
 She stands in front of a sunset, with trees and bushes in the background.
 The setting sun creates a warm and inviting atmosphere.

-©A woman enjoys the beauty of the sunset in a natural setting.
+A woman enjoys the beauty of the sunset in a natural setting.

 The Havre de Blainville is mainly used for oyster farming.
 Marine workers can be seen there throughout the day.
 An incredible sweep to watch !